 You’ve just saved yourself a ton of weeding time, by laying the newspaper down.

 Without soil, your veggies will not thrive.
 The soil is an important part of the equation and that’s what we are going to talk about now.

-These two book have taught me so much about gardening and I reference back to them year after year!
+These two books have taught me so much about gardening and I refer back to them year after year!

 Have a great plan!